yatima-inc/electrolysis/ref/6 Items And Attributes/6.1 Items/6.1.7 Constant items/1/pre.md

 Constants are fun: If you want to be system-independent, expressions like `usize::MAX + 1` or `1usize << 33` suddenly are not so constant any more.
-Therefore, wrap them in the semantics <s>burrito</s> monad.
+Therefore, we wrap them in the semantics <s>burrito</s> monad.